 Before driving, make sure the tyre is adjusted to the recommended inflation pressure.
-See Technical specifications (page 214).
+See Technical (page 219).
+Monitor the specifications (page 219).
 Monitor the tyre pressure until the sealed tyre is replaced.

 Empty sealant bottles can be disposed of together with normal household waste.
 Return remains of sealant to your dealer or dispose of it in compliance with local waste disposal regulations.